My Sweet Aroma by Timothy Green is a beautiful collection of around 270 poems dealing with love, life, and faith.

 Reading is my passion, and writing is my compulsion.
 I started reading from a very early age.
 Since then, I have not stopped.
 I have garnered this addiction from my father.
 I have always loved reading his books.
 As you can see, books are my world.
 I escape this world to traverse the world of my books.
 Naturally, I have an affinity to create worlds of my own.
 There are thoughts constantly swirling in my head.
 These are the thoughts that I jot down.
 Sometimes, they become poems while sometimes stories.
 More often than not, they are just reviews of the plethora of books I read and the things I do.

-One thought on “A Book Review by Kajori: “My Sweet Aroma” by Timothy Green”
+3 thoughts on “A Book Review by Kajori: “My Sweet Aroma” by Timothy Green”

 1. I especially love this quote “We may be aged, But we are not old.”
 It’s hard to find some joie de vivre mixed with religious content.